 It is advisable to submit applications on the day before the deadline, as uploading the required supporting documents can take time, especially when the site is busy.

 Research proposals are considered confidential by the CCF and all reasonable steps are taken to ensure that this confidentiality is not breached.
-Further information and guidance can be found in the confidentiality guidance document hosted on the CCF website.
+Further information and guidance can be found in the confidentiality and disclosure guidance document hosted on the CCF website.

 Further information about PRP